 This model is something of a mixed bag here.
-The hood fits reasonably well, and a micro-fleece patch is comfy on the chin.
+The hood fits reasonably well, and a micro-fleece patch on the chin is quite comfortable.
 The zipper pulls are easy enough to use, but the cord locks for hood and hem adjustment are small.
-Overall, these features are not the easiest to operate with gloves on, they weren't terrible, either.
+Overall, while these features are not the easiest to operate with gloves on, they weren't terrible, either.
 This jacket moves with you pretty well, but its waist hem is shorter than most and can leave you exposed with arms overhead.

 This jacket's 40D ripstop nylon should stand up to some wear and tear, and it earned a middle of the pack durability score.
 We feel the Patagonia Torrentshell is the most durable of the similar models we tested, but these jackets are quite as tough as the Marmot Minimalist, Outdoor Research Foray, or Arc'teryx Beta SL.

-This rain jacket has a nice hood with a medium-sized brim and two elastic cinch cords.
+This rain jacket has a nice hood with a medium-sized brim, as well as two elastic cinch cords.
 The cord locks are external on the sides and at the rear of the hood.
-The cord that runs across the brow goes through a unique sleeve that creates a little comfy air space above it.
+The cord that runs across the brow goes through a unique sleeve, which creates a little comfy air space above it.
 There's a comfy micro-fleece chin flap and a hang loop at the back of the collar.
-This jacket has pit zips with strings on the zipper pull tabs.
-Storm flaps cover the zippers.
+This jacket has pit zips with strings on the zipper pull tabs and storm flaps cover the zippers.
 It also has large mesh-lined hand pockets that add even more ventilation.
 The jacket stuffs into the left front pocket.
 The wrist cuffs tighten down with a Velcro tab and the elastic hem cinch has cord locks on both hips.

-This is an entry-level 2.5-layer shell.
+This is an entry-level 2.5 layer shell.
 It will keep you dry around town, and even though the breathability isn't quite there, the ventilation features extend its usefulness to light hiking and backpacking.
 Its lightweight and durable enough that we'd also recommend it for some climbing and mountaineering or even the occasional downhill ski day.
 That said, for $50-$100 more, you can find something that offers lighter weight, as well as better packability, durability, and breathability.

-At $99, this is the least expensive 2.5-layer rain jacket we tested.
+At $99, this is one of the least expensive 2.5 layer rain jackets we tested.
 For the truly budget conscious, it will get the job done.
-But the added performance and small details of the award winning Marmot Precip and the climbing-specific Patagonia Torrenshell are a better value for most.
+But the added performance and small details of the award winning Marmot PreCip and the climbing-specific Patagonia Torrentshell are a better value for most.

-The most affordable 2.5-layer shell we tested, The North Face Venture is a good entry-level shell for the budget sensitive or occasional hiker or backpacker that will impress more urban focused users.
+As one of the most affordable 2.5 layer shell we tested, the Venture is a good entry-level shell for the budget sensitive or occasional hiker or backpacker that will impress more urban focused users.